Netdex/niinii/README.md

 Seems like a problem with winit. niinii is almost always used in the foreground anyways because of always on top, so I'm not going to bother fixing this.

+### Hooking not working
+- Most visual novels are written in engines which use D3D9.
+This is not always true though, you may need to adjust the hooking code as necessary.
+- There is limited recovery code for when frame buffers are resized, devices are reset, contexts are changed etc. This may lead to breakages when switching in and out full-screen mode, resizing the window, and switching to another application.
+- Some visual novel engines will present only when necessary rather than at a fixed framerate.
+In this case, niinii won't work properly since it expects a fixed refresh rate.

+### Issues with Chromium-based browsers
+In overlay mode, niinii displays a transparent window which covers the entire screen.
+Newer Chromium-based browsers have a feature which suspends drawing when the window is fully occluded, for performance reasons.
+The window displayed by niinii counts as full occlusion despite being transparent, which causes Chromium-based browsers to suspend drawing.
+I suspect this could also happen with some Electron apps, but I haven't tested it.

 ## Troubleshooting
 TODO